jbsparrow/CyberDropDownloader/CONTRIBUTING.md

 ### Submitting an Issue

-Before openning an issue, search through existing issues to ensure you are not opening a duplicate.
+Before opening an issue, search through existing issues to ensure you are not opening a duplicate.
 You must also [read the wiki](https://script-ware.gitbook.io/cyberdrop-dl/frequently-asked-questions) to learn how to solve most common problems.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Please do not report duplicate issues.